xKDR/Survey.jl/README.md

 Now we know the mean academic performance index from the year 2000 and the total number of students enrolled in the sampled Californian schools.
-We can also calculate the statistic of two variables in one go...
+We can also calculate the statistic of multiple variables in one go...

 ```julia
 julia> mean([:api99, :api00], bootsrs)